UPDATED story by Sally Tippett Rains

 He also came to St. Louis for Mark McGwire’s 1998 home run chase and was at many games including 61,62, and 66 thru 70.

-Brozich hopes to add “throwing out the first pitch” to the checked off side of his bucket list.
-This winter when the Cardinals announced they would be going back to the retro powder blue jerseys, he came to St. Louis for the announcement and met Bill DeWitt III that day.
+Brozich will be adding “throwing out the first pitch” to the checked off side of his bucket list.
+This winter when the Cardinals announced they would be going back to the retro powder blue jerseys, he came to St. Louis for the announcement and that was the day he met Bill DeWitt III.

 Brozich, who is self-employed as the president and CFO of Process 1 Solutions, Inc. says that since he owns his own business it works out for him to travel to the Cardinals games.